heysokam/confy/readme.md

 You can expect:
 - Ergonomic, readable and minimal/simple syntax.
 - Behaves as a library.
 Builds your own binary that runs the compilation commands.
+- Imperative, not declarative.
+You own the flow control of your builder.
 - Sane project configuration defaults, unless explicitely changed.
 - Builds with `zig cc` when compiler choice is omitted.
 Auto-downloads the latest version for the host.